zauberzeug/rosys/docs/features/cameras.md

 Camera devices are discovered through video4linux (v4l) and accessed with openCV.
 Therefore the program `v4l2ctl` and openCV (including python bindings) must be available.
 We recommend to use the [RoSys docker image](https://hub.docker.com/r/zauberzeug/rosys) which provides the full required software stack.
-Make sure the container can access the usb devices by starting it with `privileged` or explicit passing the specific `devices`.
+Make sure the container can access the USB devices by starting it with `privileged` or explicitly passing the specific `devices`.

 ## Show Captured Images